ffplayout/ffplayout/docs/custom_filters.md

 ## Custom filter

-ffplayout allows it to define a custom filter string.
-For that is the parameter **custom_filter** in the **ffplayout.yml** config file under **processing**.
-The playlist can also contain a **custom_filter** parameter for every clip, with the same usage.
+ffplayout allows the definition of a custom filter string.
+For this, the parameter **custom_filter** is available in the playout configuration under **processing**.
+The playlist can also contain a **custom_filter** parameter for each clip, with the same usage.

-The filter outputs should end with `[c_v_out]` for video filter, and `[c_a_out]` for audio filter.
-The filters will be apply on every clip and after the filters which unify the clips.
+The filter outputs should end with `[c_v_out]` for video filters and `[c_a_out]` for audio filters.
+The filters will be applied to every clip and after the filters that unify the clips.

-It is possible to apply only video or audio filters, or both.
-For a better understanding here some examples:
+It is possible to apply only video filters, only audio filters, or both.
+For a better understanding, here are some examples:

 #### Apply Gaussian blur and volume filter: